Gianatmaja/Actuarial-Statistical-Modelling-in-R/README.md

 ### Bayesian Analysis of Super Discounts
 A retailer, wishes to estimate the effects of super discounts, which occur on around 40% of the time, on their earnings.
-Given a sample of 100 data points, showing the daily sales for 100 days (with and without super discount), we will perform a Baysesian analysis to find out if super discounts increase sales.
+Given a sample of 100 data points, showing the daily sales (assumed to be normally distributed) for 100 days (with and without super discount), we will perform a Baysesian analysis to find out if super discounts increase sales.

 [Go to repo](https://github.com/Gianatmaja/Actuarial-Statistical-Modelling-in-R/tree/main/Super-Discounts)